msmayaswan/VIR_AJL_Team-Elastin-AI-Studio/README.md

 * What are some of the limitations of your model?
 * What would you do differently with more time/resources?
 * What additional datasets or techniques would you explore?

+#### Mitigation Strategies: To enhance fairness, we can consider implementing:​

+* Data Augmentation: Increase the representation of underrepresented skin tones through techniques such as image rotation, scaling, and color adjustments.​
+* Class Weighting: Adjust the loss function to assign higher weights to underrepresented classes, encouraging the model to pay more attention to these classes during training.​
+* Transfer Learning with Diverse Datasets: Incorporate additional datasets that are more representative of diverse populations to improve the model's generalizability.

 ---